altmann/FluentResults/README.md

 - Storing multiple errors in one Result object
 - Storing powerful Error and Success objects and not only error string messages
-- Designing Errors/Success in a object-oriented way
+- Designing Errors/Success in an object-oriented way
 - Storing the root cause chain of errors in a hierarchical way
 - Provide
   - .NET Standard, .NET Core and .NET Full Framework support